harrytallbelt/blog/content/post/color.md

 <img src="/images/color/gamut2.png">
 </figure>

 There are parts of the official sRGB gamut that aren’t within the MacBook Pro LCD gamut, meaning that the LCD can’t faithfully reproduce them.
-To accommodate for that, my MacBook seems to used a modified sRGB gamut.
+To accommodate for that, my MacBook seems to use a modified sRGB gamut.

 <figure>
 <img src="/images/color/gamut4.png">
 </figure>

 sRGB is the default color space used almost everywhere, and is the standard color space used by browsers ([specified in the CSS standard](https://www.w3.org/TR/css-color-4/#color-type)).
 All of the diagrams in this blog post are in sRGB color space.
-That means that all colors outside of the sRGB gamut isn’t accurately reproduced in the diagrams in this post!
+That means that all colors outside of the sRGB gamut aren't accurately reproduced in the diagrams in this post!

 Which brings us, finally, to how colors are specified on the web.